pubky/pubky-knowledge-base/Explore/PubkyApp/Client/Features/Tags.md

 1. **Discovery**: Clicking a tag shows all users or posts that carry that label.
 Tags also support prefix-based [[Search|search]] (see below).
 2. **Categorization**: Tags replace traditional like/dislike mechanics with richer semantic signals.
 A post can accumulate multiple distinct labels from different people, giving it nuanced context rather than a simple count.
-3. **Web of Trust Filtering**: Tags can be scoped by social distance, so you only see labels from people you actually trust (see Reach-Based Queries below).
+3. **Trending & Hot Tags**: The system tracks which tags are gaining traction over different timeframes (today, this month, all time), powering the [[Trends|Trends]] feature.
-4. **Trending & Hot Tags**: The system tracks which tags are gaining traction over different timeframes (today, this month, all time), powering the [[Trends|Trends]] feature.
+4. **Personalization**: Tags feed into [[Perspectives|Perspectives]], where users can save custom-filtered views weighted by specific tags, reach, and other criteria.
-5. **Personalization**: Tags feed into [[Perspectives|Perspectives]], where users can save custom-filtered views weighted by specific tags, reach, and other criteria.
+5. **Notifications**: When someone tags your post or your profile, you receive a [[Notifications|notification]].
-6. **Notifications**: When someone tags your post or your profile, you receive a [[Notifications|notification]].
+6. **Web of Trust Filtering** (WIP): Tags can be scoped by social distance, so you only see labels from people you actually trust.
+This is not yet surfaced in the web UI but already supported by the API (see Outlook below).

 ## How Tags Work